syncfusion-content/blazor-docs/blazor/combobox/value-binding.md

 ## Dynamically change TItem

-The `TItem` property can be changed dynamically by defining the datasource type of the DropDownList component with the help of the `@typeparam` directive.
+The `TItem` property can be changed dynamically by defining the datasource type of the ComboBox component with the help of the `@typeparam` directive.
 The following sample demonstration explains how to change  the TItem dynamically with different type of datasource.

-### Creating generic dropdownList component
+### Creating generic combobox component

-First, create a `DropDownList.razor` file as a parent component in the `/Pages` folder.
+First, create a `ComboBox.razor` file as a parent component in the `/Pages` folder.
 Also, add a Parameter property for a List as `<TItem>` and `TValue`.

 {% tabs %}
 {% highlight razor %}